Between 2017 and 2019, Boy Scouts of America (BSA) paid more than $150 million in settlements to sexual abuse victims.

 This is not a class action lawsuit, and each claim is considered on an individual basis.
 We’re hopeful this process is worth your time and the pain involved in reliving these events.

-Let Us Help You Get the Compensation You Deserve Against the Boy Scouts of America
+Let Us Help You Stay Informed About the Boy Scouts of America Bankruptcy

 The experts at Hurley McKenna & Mertz represent more than 1,400 former Boy Scouts who are victims of sexual abuse.
-We’re here to simplify the process of filing a claim against the BSA.
+We’re tracking all of the news related to the Boy Scouts bankruptcy filing and what it means for claimants.